hcarney/PlasmaMagnetMod/README.md

 Caveats

 -Not tested to work with any other mods, yet.
-I don't anticipate any particular problems, but it's not impossible.
+The only anticipated interaction is with Restock, as it alters the filepath I'm currently using for the 2.5m SAS model.
+You can overcome this by changing the "model=..." line in plasmaMagnet1.cfg

 -Drag is realistic (and quite low), increase by enabling JEB MODE (at your own peril)